Dimash95/Dimash95/README.md

 ---
 👨‍💻 About me:

 I am a novice Frontend Developer from Kazakhstan.
 At the moment I am studying in [RS school - «JavaScript/Front-end»](https://rs.school/js/) course.
-In future I wanna be Full sctack developer.
+The next step is to learn Node.js and become a full stack developer.

 - ⚛️ I’m currently learning React